Publication Date: October 15, 2021

 8. It’s Not the Culture of Poverty, It’s the Poverty of Culture: The Problem With Teacher Education

-10. Beyond Beats, Rhymes, and Beyoncé: Hip-Hop Education and Culturally Relevant Pedagogy
+10. Beyond Beats, Rhymes, & Beyoncé: Hip Hop, Hip Hop Education, and Culturally Relevant Pedagogy